marcjofreProf/QLANproject/linuxPTPreadmeConf.txt

 Very important, if the PTP synchronization is behaving erratically.
 Hard reset of the BeagleBone Blacks!!! (the reset button)

+Furthermore, the priority of processes ptp0, ptp4l and phc2sys is very important to bring down the delay values of the phc2sys and in turn reduce the jitter of the retrieved offset.

 # Master insights

 # With asCapable in the master configuration as false, it eliminates the message "master clock quality received is greater than configured, ignoring master!"